-An exercise has been undertaken to assess the council's arrangements against these five principles and to identify areas for development.
-These are detailed below and a summary of actions included at Appendix B.
+An exercise has been undertaken to assess the council's arrangements against these five principles and to identify areas for development, these are detailed below.

-🔔 Govern
+Govern

 The council has established a governance framework which provides employees, elected members and third parties with clear guidance on how tasks should be performed and their duty to act with honesty and integrity.
 This includes Financial Regulations, Standing Orders Relating to Contracts, Codes of Conduct for Employees and Members together with the Anti-Fraud and Anti-Corruption Strategy.